Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 \section{Evaluation of Electrical Characteristics of RPC}

 Following its validation, the numerical model has been implemented for a systematic evaluation of the electrical characteristics of RPC for variation in electrical and geometrical parameters of the device components.
-As mentioned earlier, the simulated results have also been compared to the experimental measurements done with a glass RPC.
+To validate these systematic evaluations, the simulated results have also been compared to the experimental measurements done with a glass RPC.
 The design specifications of the glass RPC have been described in the subsection \ref{desspec} which have been used in the numerical work to model the same.
-The following observables have been evaluated and discussed in the next subsections \ref{potdis}, \ref{tc} and \ref{efield}, respectively. \begin{itemize} \item{Potential distribution} \item{Electric field distribution} \item{Time constant of potential buildup} \end{itemize}
+The following observables have been evaluated and discussed in the next subsections \ref{potdis} to \ref{efield}, respectively. \begin{itemize} \item{Potential distribution} \item{Electric field distribution} \item{Time constant of potential buildup} \end{itemize}